EBjerrum/RandomNets/README.md

 After installation, you can quickly set up and train a RandomNets model for your molecular property prediction tasks using the Pytorch Lightning compatible FpsDataModule and RandomNets model.

+I've put together a small tutorial in [this Notebook](https://github.com/EBjerrum/RandomNets/notebooks/training.ipynb)

+Refer to PyTorch lighning documentation for training and inference.

 ## Citation

 If you use RandomNets in your work, please cite the associated preprint available on ChemRxiv: